fastschema/website/src/docs/framework/application.md

 If no storage configuration is specified, the FastSchema Application will use a local storage system as its default storage system.

-For more information on how to create a custom storage system, see the [Storage](/docs/web-framework/storage/) documentation.
+For more information on how to create a custom storage system, see the [Storage](/docs/framework/storage/) documentation.

+### AuthConfig

+The `AuthConfig` option allows you to specify the configuration for the authentication system that the FastSchema Application should use to authenticate users.

+### MailConfig

+The `MailConfig` option allows you to specify the configuration for the mail system that the FastSchema Application should use to send emails.

 ### HideResourcesInfo